National Creativity Month

 How the Chambers Team Stays Inspired

-January is National Creativity Month, and as an Architectural and Interior Design Firm, creativity is at the forefront of all that we do here at Chambers.
+January is National Creativity Month, and as an Architecture and Interior Design Firm, creativity is at the forefront of all that we do here at Chambers.
 But how does our team keep their creative juices flowing 365 days of the year?
 We’re happy to answer!
-We gathered a list of activities pulled together by the creators, makers and doers here at Chambers, highlighting a variety of ways we stay inspired year-round.
+We gathered a list of activities pulled together by the creators, makers, and doers here at Chambers, highlighting a variety of ways we stay inspired year-round.
 We hope you read something that may help inspire your own creativity, too!

 Fresh air does wonders for the mind, and sometimes all that’s needed is to get up from behind your desk and step outside to hit that refresh button.
 For Director of Interior Design—DC, Megan Hochman, and Director of Architecture, Lee Hyden, travel is at the top of their list when looking to do just that.

-Visiting buildings of interest in local cities and around the world and photographing the great outdoors are both wonderful ways to immerse oneself in different cultures, architecture and landscapes.
+Visiting buildings of interest in local cities and around the world and photographing the great outdoors are both wonderful ways to immerse oneself in different cultures, architecture, and landscapes.
 Exploring the unknown is a great way to get inspired, and Mother Nature offers an abundance of color and texture to get those wheels turning.

-It’s no surprise that most creatives in this industry are well versed in many artistic arenas.
+It’s no surprise that most creatives in this industry are well versed in a variety of artistic arenas.
 And for Architects Kate Ashwill and Elenna Smith, crafting is their go-to outlet.
 “I enjoy doing all things crafty,” says Elenna.
 “One of my favorite things to do to keep my creativity sharp is to take what would be ‘trash’ and come up with a way to turn it into treasure.
 Last year, I made several cedar pendant necklaces that were scraps from my brother’s home renovation project.”

 Similarly, Kate’s interests lie in knitting and spinning.
 “I actually own a spinning wheel and I’m really excited to start playing around with dying my own yarn and spinning fiber,” says Kate.
 Meanwhile, Architect Chris Smith spends many nights and weekends handcrafting tile for his pottery and tile business run by him and his wife.
-From sketching to pottery to all things DIY—arts and crafts are a terrific way to pull inspiration from different colors, fabrics, materials and prints.
+From sketching to pottery to all things DIY—arts and crafts are a terrific way to pull inspiration from different colors, fabrics, materials, and prints.

 It is said that music is one of the most effective ways to stimulate the brain.
 It has the power to both energize us while also rewarding the mind with a moment of rest.
-Interior Designer, Nicole Chaco, plays guitar when feeling spent.
+Interior Designer Nicole Chaco plays guitar when feeling spent.

 Often times, much of our team can be found working diligently with headphones in, and feet tapping.
-Research has shown that ambient noise can in fact improve creativity, and it is common for many offices to play music throughout the day for this purpose.
-Whether you’re playing an instrument for a moment of leisure, or listening to music to accelerate productivity, there is no question that music is beneficial when it comes time to recharge those creative juices.
+Research has shown that ambient noise can, in fact, improve creativity, and it is common for many offices to play music throughout the day for this purpose.
+Whether you’re playing an instrument for a moment of leisure or listening to music to accelerate productivity, there is no question that music is beneficial when it comes time to recharge those creative juices.

 Moments of inspiration can also be found in less obvious outlets, and often times a quick break from work can offer that ‘aha’ moment you were hoping for.
 For instance, when Architect Colin Smith isn’t planning and developing structures at his desk, he can be found at home building Legos with his kids.

 So, how does our team keep their creative juices flowing 365 days of the year?
 By staying passionate—through work and leisure, and by surrounding ourselves with the arts, in all of its many forms.
-Find what hobby speaks to you – and use it as a tool to help move you forward creatively.
+Find what hobby speaks to you and use it as a tool to help move you forward creatively.

 We want to know, what do you do to stay inspired?
-Do you have a creative outlet?
+Do you have a creative outlet? comment below!